-Internal links from one page to another page within the same site help Google to find pages and to understand what the page being linked to is about.
-They also help users to better navigate the site, without the need to refer to the website’s internal search or worse bounce back to the search results to then type the query in search engines.
+Internal links from one page to another within the same site help Google find pages and understand what the page being linked to is about.
+They also help users better navigate the site, without the need to refer to the website’s internal search or bounce back to the search results to then type the query in search engines.

-By fixing the broken internal links, we will offer a greater experience to website visitors, increase traffic to the correct destination pages, and reduce the overall bounce rate to the site.
+By fixing the broken internal links, we will offer a greater experience to website visitors, increase traffic to the correct destination pages, and reduce the site’s overall bounce rate.